aosabook/500lines/modeller/chapter.md

             func(*args, **kwargs)
 ``````````````````````````````````````````

+This application-level callback system abstracts away the need for the rest of the system to know about Operating System input.
+Each application-level callback represents a meaningful request within the application.
+The `Interaction` class acts as a translator between Operating System events and application-level events.
+This means that if we decided to port the modeller to another toolkit in addition to GLUT, we would only need to replace the `Interaction` class with a class that converts the input from the new toolkit into
+the same set of meaningful application-level callbacks.

 This simple callback system provides all of the functionality we need for this project.
 In a production 3d modeller, however, user interface objects are often created and destroyed dynamically.
 In the case where user interface objects are created and destroyed, we would need a more sophisticated event listening system, where objects can both register and un-register callbacks for events.

-With these callbacks, we ensure that the Interaction class does not need to know anything about the rest of the system.
+TODO: LIST THE CALLBACKS WE USE AND WHAT THEIR ARGUMENTS ARE

 #### Operating System Callbacks
 In order to interpret user input as meaningful actions
 on the scene, we need to combine knowledge of the mouse, mouse buttons, and keyboard.
 Doing so requires storing the current mouse location, the currently pressed mouse button, and the current position and rotation of the
 camera.
 As you can see, interpreting user input into meaningful actions requires many lines of code, and is best encapsulated in a separate class or module, away from the main code path.
 The `Interaction` class
-exists for exactly this purpose: to hide unrelated complexity from the rest of the codebase.
+exists for exactly this purpose: to hide unrelated complexity from the rest of the codebase and to translate operating system events into application-level events.

 `````````````````````````````````````````` {.python}
     # class Interaction